-Indicates an expected reaction (e.g. of a work step or a function).

-Indicates an unexpected reaction (e.g. of a work step or a function).

-All work marked with this symbol requires specialist knowledge and technical understanding.
+$\checkmark$ Indicates an expected reaction (e.g. of a work step or a function).
+X Indicates an unexpected reaction (e.g. of a work step or a function).
+4 All work marked with this symbol requires specialist knowledge and technical understanding.
 In the interest of your own safety, have these jobs performed by an authorized KTM workshop.
-There, your motorcycle will be optimally cared for by specially trained experts using the specialist tools required.

-Indicates a page reference (more information is provided on the specified page).
+There, your motorcycle will be optimally cared for by specially trained experts using the specialist tools required. • Indicates a page reference (more information is provided on the specified page). i Indicates information with more details or tips. " Indicates the result of a testing step.